CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/ct-label.md

                 - This filter enables you to search for requests submitted by specific Requesters.
                 - It uses a MultiComboBox, allowing you to select one or more requesters.
-                - The list of requesters is fixed, with the available options being: **SAP, WMS, PDC, PF**.
+                - The list of requesters is fixed, with the available options being: **SAP, CompuTec WMS, CompuTec PDC, CompuTec ProcessForce**.

         - **Status Filter**